Identify each of the following changes of state as melting, freez... | Channels for Pearson+

 Textbook Question

-Identify each of the following changes of state as melting, freezing, sublimation, or deposition: a.
-Dry ice in an ice-cream cart disappears.
+Identify each of the following changes of state as melting, freezing, sublimation, or deposition: b.
+Snow on the ground turns to liquid water.

 Verified Solution